LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ## 4. Sales & conversion tracking

-If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).
+If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found in the Campaign Builder footnote).

 1. **Define your currency**: You can define what currency you would like to track your sales and conversions in.
 This currency will reflect in your reports.
 For more info, [click here](data-reporting-engagement-attributes-multi-currency.html).
 2. **Cross session period:** Often your consumers will not purchase on the first visit to your website.
 You can define how long a ‘cross session’ applies.
 For example, a cross session of 2 weeks means that if a consumer visited your site, had a messaging conversation, and came back to purchase 2 weeks later - that sale will be attributed as a conversion following that specific conversation.